jperkin/notes/gcc-cpp-stdc/README.md

 ```

 While this code doesn't affect cython directly, it breaks the build of a
-dependency such as scipy which tries to use the C stdatomic in C++ code:
+dependency that uses it, such as scipy, which tries to use the C stdatomic in
+C++ code:

 ```
 [1350/1475] Compiling C++ object scipy/optimize/_highs/_highs_wrapper.so.p/meson-generated__highs_wrapper.cpp.o